-Hello everyone, this is Asclepius, with the final instalment of this great story from Elgarion, entitled
+Hello everyone, this is Asclepius, with the continuation of this fantastic story from Akandriel, entitled

 Background music by Smartsound